-Another ex-Goldman Sachs personality, Ziad Awad, who now runs Dubai-based Awad Advisory boutique firm comments “The most common thread of people who have had a successful career is reinventing yourself in the same organisation, but this doesn’t have to be a big leap.”
+Another ex-Goldman Sachs personality, Ziad Awad, who now runs Dubai-based Awad Advisory boutique firm comments “The most common thread of people who have had a successful career is reinventing yourself in the same organization, but this doesn’t have to be a big leap.”

-Natural or organic career appreciation is the key to a long term investment banking career growth within the same firm.
+Natural or organic career appreciation is the key to a long-term investment banking career growth within the same firm.
 The fact is a couple of years as an analyst will become monotonous and you will seek change.
 You can choose to move from trading to syndication and after some time, move from syndication to capital markets.
 In another couple of years, you can move into M & A too.

 All these changes will come organically, based on work record, internal relationships, knowledge of various departmental workings and host of other factors.

 There is no manual here.
-If you reread everything, all are basically common sense, some practical advice and strategies, which when followed to the ‘T’ will assist along in creating a long-term investment banking career in a single firm.
+If you reread everything, all are basically common sense, some practical advice, and strategies, which when followed to the ‘T’ will assist along in creating a long-term investment banking career in a single firm.